 The first thing to do is acknowledge our need for sleep.
 This might seem like an obvious observation, but we don’t always live like it’s true.

 We know we need sleep (here are 23 reasons; in case you were wondering).
+Sleep is important for your mental and physical health.
 But sometimes, deep down we (I) can feel like, “I’m the person who can burn both ends of the candle.”

 At its root, this is PRIDE.